Jovic hasn't been committed to succeeding at Real Madrid - Mijatovic | Goal.com

 Reflecting on the return of La Liga, as well as the potential for a Champions League last-16 return meeting with Manchester City - with Madrid 2-1 down from the first leg - Mijatovic added: "I know from very good sources that Real Madrid players are very motivated.

-"They want finish [the season by] winning another tittle.
+"They want to finish [the season by] winning another title.
 All the players are convinced that they could make it again.
 In fact, many sources tell me that Real Madrid players are thinking about beating Manchester City."